 Mavrovo National Park – Macedonia’s Wild West

 Only 1.5 hours drive from Skopje, Macedonia’s capital city, it is within easy reach for those pining to retreat back to nature.
 You will need some wheels to get around the park as public transport will only take you to the outskirts.
-But once you find an area to explore, you can get out on foot and enjoy the rural environment and wondrous scenery.
+But once you find an area to explore, you can get out on foot and enjoy the wondrous landscape.